 All building administrators will be responsible for collection of any unpaid lunch balances at their buildings on or before the last day of school.Once it is determined that a delinquent account is not collectible, it shall be considered as a bad debt and treated as an operating loss, which cannot be absorbed by the non-profit food service account.

 Lincoln County School District No. 2 may, if it is unable to collect the delinquent meal charge, turn the matter over to a collection agency to pursue collection and/or refuse to award the student credit for a course that has been successfully completed until the unpaid meal charge is paid in accordance with W.S.
-21-4-308.
+21-4-308, you can try the best companies to fix bad credit for your school finances.
 If it is determined after six (6) months of effort to collect a delinquent account that it will not be paid, the district may consider it a bad debt and treat it as an operating loss.
 Documentation of collection efforts shall be maintained.

 The district is committed to ensuring that all students have the opportunity to participate in the National School Lunch Program.
 Parents of a student with a negative balance may contact the Food Services Director for information and support in providing their child with a healthy, quality school lunch.
 The district will provide a copy of this policy to all households at the beginning of each school year and to transfer students.